nexus6-haiku/ScrollInputFilter/README.md

 ```

 # Usage
-Keep SHIFT+ CMD+CLICK pressed while you move across the trackpad.
+Keep SHIFT+CMD+CLICK pressed while you move across the trackpad.
 The filter will capture the vertical movement and attempts to simulate the mouse wheel.